junxit/us-congress-bills-112/metadata.md

 - 2012-06-20 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2012-06-20 — Committee on Foreign Relations.
 Reported by Senator Kerry without amendment and with a preamble.
 Without written report.
 - 2012-06-20 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 433.
+- 2012-07-10 — Amendment SA 2507 agreed to in Senate by Unanimous Consent.
+- 2012-07-10 — Amendment SA 2507 proposed by Senator Brown OH for Senator Wicker. (consideration: CR S4833; text: CR S4833) Of a perfecting nature.
+- 2012-07-10 — Measure laid before Senate by unanimous consent. (consideration: CR S4832-4833)
+- 2012-07-10 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Voice Vote.(text: CR S4833)
+- 2012-07-10 — Resolution agreed to in Senate with an amendment and with a preamble by Voice Vote. (text: CR S4833)
+- 2012-07-10 — Senate amendment agreed to: Amendment SA 2507 agreed to in Senate by Unanimous Consent.
+- 2012-07-10 — Senate amendment proposed (on the floor): Amendment SA 2507 proposed by Senator Brown OH for Senator Wicker.(consideration: CR S4833; text: CR S4833)
+- 2012-07-10 — Senate amendment submitted